 Potential Injuries and Long-Term Conditions Related to Zostavax

-Researchers from the University of Missouri School of Medicine found that shingles and chickenpox vaccines can lead to eye inflammation, supporting the statement that Zostavax may cause retinal necrosis.
+Researchers from the University of Missouri School of Medicine found that shingles and chickenpox vaccines can lead to eye inflammation and hearing loss, supporting the statement that Zostavax may cause retinal necrosis.

 Post-herpetic neuralgia is the most common complication caused by shingles.
 It affects the skin and nerve fibers, creating a burning pain that can last long after the blisters and rashes disappear.